magmide/magmide/README.md

 ## Is it technically possible to build a language like this?

 Yes!
 None of the technical details of this idea are untested or novel.
 Dependently typed proof languages, higher-order separation logic, query-based compilers, introspective metaprogramming, and abstract assembly languages are all ideas that have been proven in other contexts.
-Magma would merely attempt to combine them into one unified and usable package.
+Magma would merely attempt to combine them into one unified and practical package.

 ## Will working engineers actually use it?

 Maybe!
 We can't force people or guarantee it will be successful, but we can learn a lot from how Rust has been able to successfully teach quite complex type-theoretical ideas to an huge and excited audience.
 I think Rust has succeeded by:

-- *Making big promises* in terms of how performant/robust/safe the final code will be.
+- *Making big promises* in terms of how performant/robust/safe the final code can be.
-- *Delivering* on those promises by making something awesome.
+- *Delivering* on those promises by building something awesome.
 I hope that since the entire project will have verification in mind from the start it will be easier to ship something excellent and robust with less churn than usual.
 - *Respecting people's time* by making the teaching materials clear and distilled and the tooling simple and ergonomic.

 All of those things are easier said than done!
 Fully achieving those goals will require work from a huge community of contributors.